pmhuizinga/GraphTool/readme.md

 - be the master data repository
 - ability to recognize an ontology 'item' using machine learning from documents
 - avoid time consuming maintanance
+- Containerized
+- Deployable in AWS

+Graphical interface using d3.js
+The tool should supply several analytical options, like:
+- shortest path to node y
+- basic graph analytics: degree, centrality, betweenness
+- proces analytics based on edge types
+- show semantical problems caused by using different namings for the same entity

 ## <a id="hierarchy"></a>Hierarchy
 ![Alt text](images/knowledgegraphhierarchy.PNG)